 In order to achieve success, it’s not only about producing good work — you also have to get the word out there about your business.
-As a graphic designer, the act of meeting people and promoting your services might not come naturally.
+As a graphic designer the act of meeting people and promoting your services might not come naturally.
 However, the importance of networking shouldn’t be overlooked since relationships are key to any business.
-In other words, the more robust your creative network, the more enduring your business will be.
+In short, the more robust your creative network the more enduring your business will be.

 Your idea of networking might be just giving out business cards to random people, but that approach is highly ineffective.
-Instead, you should establish a creative network in two steps.
-The first is to identify the people in the same field who have already achieved success and reach out to them with the intention of making a connection.
+Instead, think about establishing a creative network that’s both targeted and wide-ranging.
+First, identify the people in the same field who have already achieved success and reach out to them with the intention of making a connection.
 Don’t go in asking them to refer clients to you.
 Instead, ask them if they would be willing to share their experiences and provide some advice that can help you on your way to success.

-At the same time, it’s a good idea to network with industry peers with skill sets that complement yours.
+At the same time, try to reach out to industry peers with skill sets that complement yours.
 For example, as a web designer you might want connect with web developers and copywriters.
 You never know when they might refer projects to you, or vice versa.

 USING SOCIAL MEDIA

 Next, connect with the people you have identified through social media, which is probably the easiest way to establish and expand your creative network.
 The best ones, such as Instagram and Twitter, will allow you to showcase your work, connect with the right people, and keep you updated on the latest design trends with just a click of the mouse.